Lance Alworth: Personal life

 Alworth and his third wife, Laura, whom he married in 1997, live in San Diego.
-He has six children, one of whom died in infancy.
+He has six children.

 In the early 1980s, Alworth founded All-Aboard Mini Storage, with self-storage facilities throughout California.
 He sold the company to Extra Space Storage in 2013 for $196 million.

 Alworth's first wife, the former Betty Jeanne Allen, later married Arkansas Governor Jim Guy Tucker.
 Alworth's grandson, Brian Driscoll, was an offensive lineman at University of California, Berkeley from 2019-2023.